July 8, 2019

 Athletic Training uses the step as a tool to do circuit cycles of athletic moves.
 This is different than classic step aerobics.

 Here’s a great example of what I call classic step aerobics (notice all the intricate step patterns):

-And here’s an that example (from above) of the step aerobics from Athletic Training (note the absence of any complicated foot patterns, the aerobic step is just used as a tool to add intensity to each exercise):
+And here’s an example of the step aerobics from Athletic Training (note the absence of any complicated foot patterns, the aerobic step is just used as a tool to add intensity to each exercise):

 There are 4 premix workouts on Athletic Training (Express, Leg Cardio Express, Upper Body Express, Athletic Step Extreme).
 Each of them is shorter than the main workout.
 So once you master the main program you can easily conquer any of the premixes.

 The pace of the compound exercises in the first half of the routine.
 Once you get through the compound moves then you’ve survived the hardest part.

 I really like the green pop of color they chose for the outfits in this video.
 Cathe needs to sell a line of workout attire featuring the outfits from her videos.

 The warm-up is about 6 minutes and you’ll be doing a few basic moves to wake up every muscle group.
 This part is easy and you’ll be thinking ‘I got this’.
 (Don’t get too confident.
 You’re about to have your ass handed to you).

 You’ll need your step with two risers during the warm-up.
 Get ready for a lot of lunging.